 Shoal Lake 40 First Nation policy analyst Cuyler Cotton and Maude Barlow cross the ice-covered diversion canal to reach the community, April 2015.

-Over the years, the Council of Canadians has helped to highlight the situation faced by this First Nation:
+Council of Canadians chairperson Maude Barlow was instrumental in winning the recognition of the human rights to water and sanitation at the United Nations General Assembly in July 2010.
+Over the years, the Council of Canadians has also helped to highlight the situation faced by this First Nation:

 — In June 2015, two members of the Winnipeg chapter attended a ceremony at Shoal Lake 40.
 Chapter activist Ken Harasym read a statement on behalf of Barlow that highlighted, “The Canadian government must agree to end the century of isolation it forced on Shoal Lake 40, and join with the city of Winnipeg and the province of Manitoba to fully fund the construction of Freedom Road.”